gromacs/gromacs/docs/dev-manual/includestyle.md

 cases.
 Trailing comments on the same line as \#include statements are preserved and do not affect the checker/sorter.

+The guidelines are enforced by an automatic checker script that can also sort/reformat include statements to follow the guidelines.
+See \ref page_dev_gmxtree for details.

 Enforcing a consistent order and style has a few advantages:
  * It makes it easy at a quick glance to find the dependencies of a file, without scanning through a long list of unorganized \#includes.